 So here’s a question; have ever assembled IKEA’s flat-pack furniture and thought that you could definitely do a better job at designing one yourself?
 If so, then keep on reading because today we’ll go through the steps of designing and building a DIY outdoor bench project.
 The design we’re using today is made up of two main elements – CNC cut plywood profiles and an inner timber structure.
 We’ll start by looking at the plywood panels first, then move onto the timber frame, before finally assembling it all together.

-If you’d like to purchase a full set of technical drawings for the seat assembly shown in Figure 1 – including DXF/DWG-files for CNC cutting – these are available from the link below for the price of £4.90.
+Full set of technical drawings for the seat assembly including DXF/DWG-files for CNC cutting are available to download from the link below.

 Before we do any cutting, first we need to figure out the seat dimensions.
 A standard height for a seat is usually in the range of 450 – 500 mm with a depth of 400 – 500 mm.
 One thing to keep in mind is the thickness of the cushions, as we need to allow for these in our measurements.
 So, let’s assume the thickness of the seat cushions are 50 mm and the backrest cushions are 100 mm.
 This means if we want to end up with a depth of 450 mm, we need to offset the thickness of the backrest cushion and make it 550 mm.
 Likewise, for a finished seat height of 500 mm, the seat frame needs to be offset by 50 mm – as shown below.

 1) PLYWOOD PROFILES